The biholomorphic invariance of essential normality on bounded symmetric domains: preliminaries

-where $\bm{m}=( m_1,\cdots , m_r)\geq0$ runs over all integer partitions, namely The decomposition is irreducible under the action of $K$ and is orthogonal under the Fischer-Fock (or Segal-Bargmann) inner product $\langle \cdot,\cdot\rangle_F,$ see \cite[Section 2.7]{Upm96}.
-For a $r$-tuple $\bm{s}=(s_1,\cdots,s_r)\in \mathbb{C}^r,$ the Gindikin Gamma function \cite{Din22,Upm96} is given by of the usual Gamma function $\Gamma$ whenever the right side is well defined, where $r$ is the rank of $\Omega$ and $a,b$ are two analytic numerical invariants associated the joint Peirce decomposition for a chosen frame $e_1,\cdots,e_r$ of minimal tripotents such that the dimension count holds and the genus $N$ is given by The multi-variable Pochhammer symbol is where $\lambda+\bm{s}:=(\lambda+s_1,\cdots,\lambda+s_r).$ And the $G$-orbit is called the Shilov boundary of $\Omega,$ which is a compact analytic manifold contained in the topological boundary $\partial \Omega.$ In general the topological boundary $\partial \Omega$ is not smooth, actually it is smooth if and only if $\Omega$ is the unit ball of rank 1 in the usual Euclidian norm.
+where $\bm{m}=( m_1,\cdots , m_r)\geq0$ runs over all integer partitions, namely The decomposition is irreducible under the action of $K$ and is orthogonal under the Fischer-Fock (or Segal-Bargmann) inner product $\langle \cdot,\cdot\rangle_F;$ see \cite[Section 2.7]{Upm96}.
+For a $r$-tuple $\bm{s}=(s_1,\cdots,s_r)\in \mathbb{C}^r,$ the Gindikin Gamma function \cite{Din22,Upm96} is given by of the usual Gamma function $\Gamma$ whenever the right side is well defined, where $r$ is the rank of $\Omega$ and $a,b$ are two numerical invariants (nonnegative integers) associated with the joint Peirce decomposition for a chosen frame $e_1,\cdots,e_r$ of minimal tripotents such that the dimension count holds and the genus $N$ is given by The multi-variable Pochhammer symbol is where $\lambda+\bm{s}:=(\lambda+s_1,\cdots,\lambda+s_r).$ And the $G$-orbit is called the Shilov boundary of $\Omega,$ which is a compact analytic manifold contained in the topological boundary $\partial \Omega.$ In general the topological boundary $\partial \Omega$ is not smooth.
 It can be verified that of the usual Pochhammer symbols $(\mu)_m=\prod_{j=1}^m(\mu+j-1).$ It is known from \cite{AZ03,Upm96} that

 converges compactly and absolutely on $ \Omega\times \Omega,$ where $K_{\bm{m}}$ is the reproducing kernel of $\mathcal{P}_{\bm{m}}(Z)$ in the Fischer-Fock inner product, for all $\lambda\in\mathbb{C}.$ The Wallach set $W_\Omega$ with respect to $\Omega$ is defined to be the set consists of all $\lambda\in \mathbb{C}$ satisfying for all integer partitions $\bm{m}\geq0,$ which is exactly the set of value $\lambda$ such that $\Delta(z,w)^{-\lambda}$ is a positive kernel.
 The Wallach set $W_\Omega$ admits the following decomposition where $W_{\Omega,d}=\{\lambda=(j-1)\frac{a}{2},j=1,\cdots,r\}$ and $W_{\Omega,c}=\{\lambda>(r-1)\frac{a}{2}\}.$